erica-prog/erica-prog.github.io/README.md

 # Scrollytelling with Quarto

 Scrollytelling stories let you explain complicated concepts to readers as they scroll down the page.
-You could build up a complicated plot layer-by-layer, zoom in on a famous map, highlight a key quote from an interviewee, or even animate your own web graphics.
+You could build up a complicated plot layer-by-layer, zoom in on a famous map, highlight a key quote from an interviewee, or even animate your web graphics.

 This is my first financial report presented in a scrolltelling.